mpecchi/gcms_data_analysis/README.md

 - apply calibrations and/or semi-calibration using Tanimoto and molecular weight similarities
 - produce single sample reports, comprehensive multi-sample reports and aggregated reports based on functional group mass fractions in the samples

+## Example
+In the GitHub repo, download the example folder and run the example_code using the example_data.
+The necessary documents are available.
+You will need to ensure your project format matches that of the example.

 ## Documentation
-The full description of the algorithm capabilities are provided at (paper_link).
+The full description of the algorithm capabilities will be provided (link not available now).
+Comments are exahustive and shoud provide a full description of the code.

 A scheme of the algorithm is provided here.

 ![Algorithm](https://github.com/mpecchi/PyGCMS/blob/main/Algorithm.png)